 I was drawn to Elizabeth Johnson purely because of the coincidence of surnames, but she does appear to be the only Elizabeth to fit the bill as our ancestor in this line of the family.
-She was born in a small village outside Retford, the only child of her father Richard that I have been able to find.
+She was born in a small village outside Gainsborough.
+Her mother came from Lincoln, about 20 km away and of course a town of much greater size and importance.

 Her husband Francis Barker was from another small village in the area and they were married at Sturton le Steeple, an important place in our family history.
 They settled in Walkeringham about 10 km away and remained there for the rest of their lives.
 Elizabeth had three children: Barzillai, Amey and Elizabeth junior.